xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::ETag($string)`

-Returns an ETag value, or `null` if the field value is invalid.
+Returns an ETag value, or `null` if the field value is malformed.

 ### `HTTPHeader::Expect($string = null)`